 Are there any specific time limits for an insurance company to pay for collision or comprehensive claims?

 There are no specific time limits for the settlement of claims.
 Insurance companies are required by law to pay all claims in a prompt and reasonable amount of time.
 However, what constitutes "prompt and reasonable" may vary from claim to claim.
 Claims that require special or extended investigation may take longer to resolve.
 Inclement weather conditions often cause an increase in the number of claims filed and that can delay the process as well.
-If, however, the insurance company fails to pay a comprehensive or collision claim within seven days after it receives an official claim form stating that the vehicle has been repaired, the insured may sue for the payments claimed to be due.

 My vehicle was declared a total loss following an accident.
 Is my company required to give me the replacement cost?